kubesphere/website/content/en/docs/application-store/app-lifecycle-management.md

 ## Prerequisites

-- You need to install [Application Store (OpenPitrix)](../../installation/install-openpitrix).
+- You need to install [App Store (OpenPitrix)](../../pluggable-components/app-store).
-- You need to create a workspace and a project, see [Get Started with Multi-tenant Management](../admin-quick-start).
+- You need to create a workspace and a project, see [Create Workspace, Project, Account and Role](../../quick-start/create-workspace-and-project/).

 ## Hands-on Lab